ganeshggaikwad/Raspberrypi-GSM-PPP-Connectivity/README.md

 Also you can get the LED [network and status] notification on GSM modem about the Connection [in my case status LED blinks after every 3 seconds after successful connection].

+## Thank you for the reading.
+Always open for Any suggestions and Help.